 When a floor is tiled with polished porcelain, especially in lighter tones, it adds a new dimension to any area home or commercial building.
 Polished tiles reflect light and make an area brighter, more inviting, and create an illusion of space.
 I have had porcelain tiles in houses I have lived in over 20 years and I have not had one problem with them.
 I would recommend them to anyone!

 Porcelain tiles are a very high quality variety of ceramic which is so dense it can be polished by special polishing stones to a very high finish.
 Beaumont Tiles sells three main types of porcelain tiles:

 Normal porcelain tiles are a matt finish and are used in very high traffic areas, or areas where anti-skip properties are important.
-They can be made in matt or textured.
+They can be made as matt or textured tiles.

 Glazed porcelain tiles are the most popular type of porcelain tiles and are made by using a decorative and super hard wearing glaze (which can be matt or gloss) over the porcelain base.